f2d/doodle-mutator/README.md

 ﻿# doodle-mutator

+## EN:

 Parallel turn-based multiplayer online drawing game.
-Web server scripts in PHP and client-side in JS.
+Server-side scripts in PHP and client-side in JS.
+Apache htaccess URL-rewriting is currently required to work.
-A Perl message/image board included for convenience.
+A Perl message/image board is included for convenience.

-## Installation steps

 1. Put the folders onto your web-server, make sure they are writeable by the scripts.
 	1. You can rename both folders as you wish (if you do, change the paths in respective config files).
-	2. You can use anything in place of the default board, which is modified [Kareha](http://wakaba.c3.cx/s/web/wakaba_kareha), Public Domain and written in Perl by Dag Ågren/WAHa.06x36.
+	2. You can use anything in place of the default board, which is modified [Kareha](http://wakaba.c3.cx/s/web/wakaba_kareha), Public Domain and originally written in Perl by Dag Ågren/WAHa.06x36.
 	3. If you keep everything as is, don't forget to change passwords in config.
 2. Get the web-server up and running, index.php must be default root for the doodle folder.
 3. Open the doodle folder in a web-browser, input a name for the admin account.

-## EN: What is it all about?
+### What is the game about?

 0. Make a room.
 1. First person writes some initial descriptions.